All Episodes

 Three states already have had to raise taxes to begin paying back the money that they owe.

-Such tax increases are automatic once the money owed reaches a certain level.
+Under federal law, such tax increases are automatic once the money owed reaches a certain level.

-So this AP article almost makes it sound like long-term unemployment benefits are not such a good thing.
+So this AP article almost makes it sound like long-term unemployment benefits are not such a good thing, unless Obama can come along and bail them out.

-Two of the nation's foremost economic experts, Nancy Pelosi and Austin Goolsby, you'll recall have repeatedly assured us that giving out long-term unemployment money was the best thing we could do to stimulate the economy.
+Two of the nation's foremost economic experts, Nancy Pelosi and Austin Goolsby, you'll recall, have repeatedly assured us that giving out long-term unemployment money was the best thing we could do to stimulate the economy.

-Remember that stimulates economic growth.
+Remember, that stimulates economic growth.

 I forget the numbers on economic return.

-It was facetious then, it's facetious now.
+It was facetious then.

 And so now we're going to have to bail out the states.

-Why if unemployment compensation, if unemployment benefits, if extending them is such a boon to the economy.
+If unemployment compensation, if unemployment benefits, if extending them is such a boon to the economy.

 So here you have it, folks.

-I'm just I'm just warning you.
+I'm just warning you.

 And along the same lines, this is from the Wall Street Journal.